ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r4-api-best-practices/README.md

 ```

 ### 2. Use nouns instead of verbs in endpoint paths
-We shouldn’t use verbs in our endpoint paths.
-Instead, we should use the nouns which represent the entity that the endpoint that we’re retrieving or manipulating as the pathname.
+We shouldn't use verbs in our endpoint paths.
+Instead, we should use the nouns which represent the entity that the endpoint is retrieving or manipulating as the pathname.
 This is because our HTTP request method already has the verb.
-Having verbs in our API endpoint paths isn’t useful and it makes it unnecessarily long since it doesn’t convey any new information.
+Having verbs in our API endpoint paths isn't useful and it makes it unnecessarily long since it doesn't convey any new information.

 For example, we should create routes like GET `/articles` for getting news articles.
 Likewise, POST `/articles` is for adding a new article , PUT `/articles/:id` is for updating the article with the given id.
 DELETE `/articles/:id` is for deleting an existing article with the given ID.
 Here `articles` represents a REST API resource.

 The combination of the HTTP verb and resource noun convey the purpose of an API endpoint.
-API endpoints like GET `/fetchArticles` or POST `/update-articles` use redundant verbs like "fetch" and "update" which is not required.
+API endpoints like GET `/fetchArticles` or POST `/update-articles` use redundant verbs like "fetch" and "update", which are not required when used with HTTP verbs.

 In Express, we can write these endpoints as:
 ```js